 Therefore, the higher the ratio, the more optimized a company’s costs and expenses are for research and development as a higher portion of costs and expenses are being channeled into R&D activities.

-According to the chart, it’s interesting to see that Facebook actually has the highest ratio of R&D spending with respect to total costs and expenses among all social media companies despite having the lowest R&D spending to revenue ratio which we saw earlier.
+According to the chart, it’s interesting to see that Meta actually has the highest ratio of R&D spending with respect to total costs and expenses among all social media companies despite having the lowest R&D spending to revenue ratio which we saw earlier.

-Shared-Based Compensation Expenses Included In R&D Spending
+Percentage Of Shared-Based Compensation Expenses In R&D Spending

 Therefore, it’s worthwhile to take a quick look at the percentage of the R&D spending that comes from stock-based compensation.